-D. AVERAGING INCOME
+6.3 AVERAGING INCOME

-When annual income cannot be anticipated for a full twelve months, MHA may:

-Average known sources of income that vary to compute an annual income; or

-• Annualize current income and conduct an interim reexamination if income changes.

-If there are bonuses or overtime which the employer cannot be anticipated for the next twelve months, bonuses and overtime received the previous year will be used.

-If, by averaging, an estimate can be made for those families whose income fluctuates from month to month; this estimate will be used so as to reduce the number of interim adjustments.
+- A. All income is annualized. - (1) The method used depends on the regularity, source and type of income. - B. When annual income cannot be anticipated for a full twelve months, MHA may: - (1) Average known sources of income that vary to compute an annual income; or - (2) Annualize current income and conduct an interim reexamination if income changes. - C. If there are bonuses or overtime which cannot be anticipated for the next twelve months, bonuses and overtime received the previous year will be used. - D. If, by averaging, an estimate can be made for those families whose income fluctuates from month to month; this estimate will be used so as to reduce the number of interim adjustments. - E. Income from seasonal employment will be annualized to reduce interims is the annual income can be determined.
+For example, income for school employees is annualized, therefore, an interim should not be done for summer months.

-The method used depends on the regularity, source and type of income.
+F. If a tenant's rent increases as a result of a RAD conversion by more than the greatest of 10% or \$25, the rent increase must be phased in over 3 years.
+The phase in is \$25 during year 1; 50% during year 2; and 75% during year 3.
+Year 4 will include 100% of the increase.